ELTE-DH/WebArticleCurator/README.md

 The program is being developed continously.
 More detailed English documentation is coming soon.

+# Requirements

+Before installing requirements from `requirements.txt` the following packages are needed to be installed:

+- For Newspaper3k: python3-dev libxml2-dev libxslt-dev libjpeg-dev zlib1g-dev libpng12-dev

 # Config schema

 The config is divided into three parts arccording to the task to be done.
 The used REs can be freely configured by adding inline flags e.g. for multiline matching